NicoloCavalli95horses/KMS-web-testing/content/01 Notes/Malai.md

 - Command
 - [[Memento (design pattern)]]

-Compared to the [[MVW (model-view-controller)]] architectural design pattern, Malai refines the controller to consider the notion of interactions, actions, and instruments as first-class objects.
+Compared to the [[MVW (model-view-controller)]] architectural [[design pattern]], Malai refines the controller to consider the notion of interactions, actions, and instruments as first-class objects.

 With dedicated tools, Malai can be used as a [[UIDL (User Interface Description Language)]].